 Do you have research funded by NSF?
-Are there undergraduates, graduates, or post-docs working on the research?
+Will undergraduates, graduates, or post-docs be involved in the research?
 Do you have an NIH training grant?

 The RCR training course is required by the National Science Foundation (NSF) for all those working on an NSF grant as of January 4, 2010.
 This requirement only includes undergraduates, graduates, and post-docs working on research funded by NSF.
 The NSF has recently published a Q&A document regarding this policy here.

 The National Institutes of Health (NIH) requires that all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research.
 This policy will effect all new and renewal applications submitted on or after January 25, 2010.
 For an update on this NIH requirement for instruction in RCR, see a notice here.

 The University of Alaska Anchorage promotes responsible conduct of research practicing high standards of ethics and accountability in planning, implementation, behavior and information dissemination.
 UAA provides a CITI Course in the Responsible Conduct of Research (RCR), a comprehensive basic course in RCR for all UAA faculty, staff, research administrators and students involved in any aspect of research.